davidgroves/dnssrc/README.md

 You do so with the `--certfile` option to provide a PEM formatted certificate and `--keyfile` to provide a 4096 byte RSA key.

-The script `gen_certs.sh` will produce these files signed my a local certificate authority it will also produce in the `tls/` directory.
+The script `gen_certs.sh` will produce these files signed by a local certificate authority it will also produce in the `tls/` directory.

+## Getting a letsencrypt certificate.

+1. Install certbot from [lets-encrypt.org](https://letsencrypt.org/getting-started/) on your system.
+1. Create directories for certbot to use. `mkdir certs; mkdir certs/config; mkdir certs/work; mkdir certs/logs`
+1. Change to the `certs` directory with `cd certs`.
+1. Run `certbot certonly --manual --preferred-challenges dns --server https://acme-v02.api.letsencrypt.org/directory --agree-tos --email you@example.com --domains ns0.dnssrc.fibrecat.org --work-dir work/ --logs-dir logs/ --config-dir config/`
+1. Follow the instructions for configuring a TXT record on your domain, to prove you are a manager of it.
+1. Convert the PEM formatted certificate to a seperate CRT and KEY file with `openssl x509 -outform der -in certificate.pem -out certificate.crt; openssl rsa -outform `

 # Sending Queries to DNSSRC.